NOAA-EMC/rrfs-workflow/README.md

 #### Retro runs

-The workflow automatically cleans and archives the real time runs, and is not guaranteed to work with retro runs.
+The workflow automatically cleans and archives the real-time runs, and is not guaranteed to work with retro runs.
 You may want to take a look at the logic for cleaning and archiving in the respective scripts level to modify as needed.
 Alternative, turn off those events by removing them